 The counselling of NEET is conducted tentatively within one week of the declaration of the NEET Result.
 The Directorate General of Health Services (DGHS), on behalf of the Medical Counselling Committee (MCC), is the body responsible for conducting the counselling for NEET 15% All India Quota seats, as well as for seats in Deemed and Central Universities.

 NEET Counselling is conducted online in two rounds only for all those candidates who qualify for admissions in government medical and dental colleges across India.
 States will conduct separate two-round counselling process for admission to state quota seats in both government and private institutions.
 In order to participate in NEET Counselling, qualified candidates will have to first register themselves for the counselling process during the stipulated period.

 Candidates who will qualify for 15% all India quota seats can directly appear for the procedure of NEET counselling.

 Candidates will be required to take along with them their set of original documents when appearing for NEET Counselling.
-In case candidate is unable to produce original documents they won't be allow to take admission in any MBBS or Dental college through NEET.
+In case a candidate is unable to produce original documents they won't be allowed to take admission in any MBBS or Dental college through NEET.